xinux6/Android_MVC_AppList/README.md

       4. Add your new listing to the `ArrayList` created previously
+   3. Check the data in your array and make sure you remove any element built with the header values
    7. Return the `ArrayList`

 ### Part 4 - Build Layout for the  List activity